anilsakr/anilsakr/README.md

 ### Hello 👋 I'm Anil Saripiralla

-I am a Tech Enthusiast with over 11+ years of experience in DevOps, Agile methodologies, and the Software Development Life Cycle (SDLC).
+I am a Tech Enthusiast with over 11+ years of experience in DevOps, Agile methodologies, software engineering, cloud computing, SRE, Platform Engineering specialist, AIOps, and ML Ops.
 I specialize in automating and optimizing mission-critical deployments in the cloud, leveraging configuration management, CI/CD, and DevOps processes.
 I have expertise in multi-cloud environments, including AWS, Azure, and GCP, and excel in managing, monitoring, and troubleshooting cloud and database servers 24/7 to minimize downtime and maximize high availability.

 ### 🛠️ Tech Stack & Skills
 - **Cloud Platforms:** AWS, Azure, GCP